 What’s the definition of a creative wedding photographer?
 Well, I’d say that it’s someone who wants to capture each scene in a non-standard or unique way.
 Be this down to a creative composition, unusual angle, depth of field, use of light – or whatever means – the end result is a set of images where each frame can stand as a strong, artistic image in its own right.
 My aim is to create images throughout the entire day that are wall-hangable, not just images of the two of you.

 One of the main reasons I was drawn to wedding photography is because I love to photograph people – laughter, glances, a tender touch, an encouraging smile; the uniqueness and unpredictability of photographing people is just amazingly exciting for me, and there’s no event like a wedding for having so many different elements of human interaction.
-And although of course the bride and groom are the most important people at a wedding – and I’ll be spending the majority of my time observing them closely – capturing special, candid and creative images of your family and friends is, to me, virtually just as important.
+And although of course the bride and groom are the most important people at a wedding – and I’ll be spending a lot of my time observing them closely – capturing special, candid and creative images of your family and friends is, to me, just as important.
 I’ll capture the details of your day as well, but it’s the people that make weddings, and capturing them is where my heart is -so, whether you’re looking for a wedding photographer Cornwall, or for anywhere else in the UK, Europe, or World, my approach is always the same: People first.